 Neighborhoods Coffee & Crepes is a unique little cafe that is frequented by students and workers alike in Boston’s Fenway neighborhood.
 This tiny joint offers some of the best crepes I’ve ever had, and they have rotating flavors depending on time of the year.

 The cafe also has some great coffee and tea.
 Definitely order the chai if you’re a chai fan – it’s so good!
-The chai alone makes this cafe one of the best places to eat in Boston.
+The chai alone makes this cafe one of the coolest Boston restaurants.

 For dessert, you absolutely must try the Sweet Simplicity (hazelnut spread with strawberries and bananas) or The Tudor (peanut butter, honey, cinnamon, apples, and bananas).
 Depending on your toppings, crepes can cost anything from $6 to $10.